The core of the reportage focused on two points:

 What we really need in passwords

 Effective use of a password depends on who’s using it and the effort to enter it.
 A skilled typist on a full keyboard could enter a 15-word passphrase in 10 seconds.
 On a phone that same phrase could take excruciating minutes with every character and capitalization another opportunity for error.
-Worse, in most cases, characters are blocked so there’s no way to discover and edit errors.
+Worse, in most cases, characters are blacked out so there’s no way to discover and edit errors.

 Some logons require a memorable password while others only need to be available for a look up.
 You want the code to abort the bomb on the tip of your thoughts.
 But you can trust your video device to remember your streaming account and only reenter the password when the power blinks.